90 results found with an empty search

-National Recognition for Innovative Experiment The Prime Minister of Sri Lanka, Harini Nireka Amarasuriya, visited Agastya’s Science Center in Delhi, where she explored learning spaces and interacted with the team.
-She witnessed Agastya’s hands-on learning in action, watched children engage with science models, and expressed her appreciation for how these experiences are sparking curiosity and imagination in young minds across India.
-Young Innovators from the Design Thinking Program Shine on a Global Stage Children from Agastya’s design thinking programs shined at the Invent Future Global Innovation Challenge, which brought together over 250 participants from 34 countries.
-Among 30 global finalists, four projects created by Agastya children stood out: Easing the Journey of Delivery Workers (from the Innovation-on-Bike Program supported by Adobe), Innovative Wheelchair for Limb-Impaired Users, Biodegradable Care: Creating Eco-Friendly Sanitary Pads, and Smart Dustbin (from the Innovation Hub supported by LSI India Research & Development Pvt.
-Ltd).
-Their ideas reflect curiosity, creativity, and confidence, designing solutions that not only solve real-world problems but also inspire change.
+The Prime Minister of Sri Lanka, Harini Nireka Amarasuriya, recently visited Agastya’s Science Center in Delhi.
+During her visit, she explored various learning spaces and interacted with the dedicated team.
+She witnessed Agastya’s hands-on learning in action.
+Children engaged with science models, showcasing their curiosity and imagination.
+The Prime Minister expressed her appreciation for how these experiences are sparking a love for learning in young minds across India.
+Young Innovators Shine on a Global Stage Children from Agastya’s design thinking programs recently shined at the Invent Future Global Innovation Challenge.
+This event brought together over 250 participants from 34 countries.
+Among the 30 global finalists, four projects created by Agastya children stood out.
+These projects included: Easing the Journey of Delivery Workers (from the Innovation-on-Bike Program supported by Adobe) Innovative Wheelchair for Limb-Impaired Users Biodegradable Care: Creating Eco-Friendly Sanitary Pads Smart Dustbin (from the Innovation Hub supported by LSI India Research & Development Pvt.
+Ltd) These ideas reflect the children’s curiosity, creativity, and confidence.
+They designed solutions that not only address real-world problems but also inspire change.
 Parents Experience the Impact of Digi-Kshetra's Tech-Driven Learning Agastya believes that parents play a vital role in a child’s learning journey.
-To deepen this connection, parents were invited to the Digi-Kshetra Center in Peenya to experience digital learning for themselves.
-They explored how their children engage with robotics, programming, artificial intelligence, and other activities through immersive, hands-on sessions, giving them a closer look at the future-ready skills their children are building.
+To deepen this connection, parents were invited to the Digi-Kshetra Center in Peenya.
+Here, they experienced digital learning firsthand.
+They explored how their children engage with robotics, programming, artificial intelligence, and other activities.
+Through immersive, hands-on sessions, parents gained a closer look at the future-ready skills their children are building.

 - Book Review